Soddo Gurage people: History

-The earliest reference to the Kistane dates back centuries.
-Historical sources list Aymellel (Alamale) as a district and province that was governed by Emperor Amda Seyon (1314–1344) in the early 14th century and served at times as a military garrison and settlement by him and future emperors.
-19th and 20th-century academics and linguists used the term to identify the Kistane and is continued to be traditionally used by other Gurages in reference to them.
+Gurage oral traditions recount Aymellel as being the first destination where the expeditions of the mythological Azmach Sebhat arrived, who is said to have been sent by Emperor Amda Seyon to settle in the area in the early 14th century.
+19th and 20th-century academics and linguists used the term to identify the Kistane, and it continued to be traditionally referred to as them by other Gurages.
 However, in the present, "Aymellel" is preserved as being only one of the several sub-groups or Agers consisting of the Soddo Kistane, suggesting that the Aymellel once represented the historically dominant group amongst them before it lost its political significance.
-Some Kistane oral sources claim descendence from the north, in places such as Axum, Gojjam, Gonder, and Bulga. citing their long-standing links with the historical empire to antiquity.
+Today, the Kistane are primarily divided into and consisted of the following sub-units: Amawute, Wacho, Gereno, Aymellel, Adele, Aygedo, Endebuyo, Keshte, Gemise, Angetge, Aratge, Kenz, Eshgedye, Dugda, Zemute, Melko, Nurenna, Damu, Wogeram, and others.
+Some Kistane oral sources claim descendence from the north, such as Eritrea, Axum, Gonder, and Bulga. citing their long-standing links with the historical empire to antiquity.